 Mango Alphonso: The Wonder of Konkan

-It is sweet fruit with a seed or pit at the center and golden yellow skin.
+It is sweet fruit with a seed or pit and golden yellow skin at the center.
 The fruit is known for its rich, creamy, and tender texture.

-A ripe alphonso mango is not only filled with taste but also many health benefits.
+A ripe alphonso mango is filled with taste and has many health benefits.

 It grows seasonally, in summer, and is popular in Asian and south-east Asian countries.

 Once fully ripe, mangoes in India usually have a week's life.

 Thus, they are easy to export.

 Alphonso or Hapus is one richest tropical fruit.

 It is mainly grown in Western India in March, April, May, and June.